gateslabs/miRPNI-processing/also_on_zenodo/miRPNI_readme.md

 <ParticipantID>_<SessionNumber>_<DataCategory>.csv
 ```

 For example, Participant 1's data for session 8 is `P1_S8_EMG.mat`.
-Participant 2's MAVs for session 12 are availale in `P2_S12_MAVS.csv`.
+Participant 2's MAVs for session 12 are available in `P2_S12_MAVS.csv`.

 Data were originally sampled at 30 kHz but downsampled to 1 kHz for most sessions to save space.
 The 30 kHz data is retained for each participant's last three available sessions in their respective `.mat` files: